mozman/ezdxf/docs/source/addons/drawing.rst

     .. attribute:: color

         The actual color value of the DXF entity as "#RRGGBB" or "#RRGGBBAA" string.
+An alpha value of "00" is opaque and "ff" is fully transparent.

     .. attribute:: rgb